JohnGoldsmith/dotnetrdf-wiki/UserGuide-Triple-Store-Integration.md

 ## Additional Interfaces

 Some Stores provide SPARQL Query and/or Update support and this support is indicated by the `IStorageProvider` implementation also implementing the `VDS.RDF.Storage.IQueryableStorage` and `VDS.RDF.IUpdateableStorage` interfaces.
+In addition those stores that support query-time reasoning may implement the `VDS.RDF.Storage.IReasoningQueryableStorage` interface.

 There are also `VDS.RDF.Storage.IAsyncQueryableStorage` and `VDS.RDF.Storage.IAsyncUpdateableStorage` interfaces which are the async equivalents of the aforementioned interfaces.